 Causes of Dry Scalp

-- Weather Conditions: Cold, dry air during winter or prolonged exposure to sunlight can strip moisture from the scalp.
+- Weather Conditions: Cold, dry air during the winter or excessive exposure to the sun can strip your scalp of moisture.
+Both environments lead to dehydration of the skin, including the scalp.

-- Harsh Hair Products: Shampoos with sulfates, parabens, or alcohol can irritate the scalp and strip its natural oils.
+- Harsh Hair Products: Products with sulfates, parabens, and alcohol can irritate the scalp and strip away essential oils.
+If you’ve been using products like these, it might be time to make the switch to gentler, sulfate-free alternatives.

-- Underlying Skin Conditions: Issues like eczema, psoriasis, or seborrheic dermatitis can cause chronic dryness.
+- Underlying Skin Conditions: Conditions such as psoriasis, eczema, or seborrheic dermatitis often cause chronic scalp dryness.
+These conditions need specific treatments to manage them.

 Being aware of these causes allows you to identify potential triggers in your routine or environment, making it easier to manage and prevent dry scalp.